What's the latest news?

 Update: Aug 30.
 The last traffic light update added the Azores, Canada, Denmark, Finland, Liechtenstein, Lithuania and Switzerland to the green list and moving Montenegro and Thailand onto the red.

 Update: August 5th.
 As of August 8th France is no longer in amber plus and moves back to amber status, so the apparently temporary "amber plus" system no longer exists.
 Green list additions are - Austria, Germany, Slovenia, Slovakia, Latvia, Romania and Norway.
 Amber list additions are - India, Bahrain, Qatar and the UAE.
 Red list additions are - Georgia, La Reunion, Mayotte and Mexico.

 What does all that mean for my holiday this year?

-Keep up to date with where you can travel this summer.
+Keep up to date with where you can travel this year

-OK, which countries do we think will let us in?
+OK, which countries are actually letting us in?

 Will I need a vaccine passport?

-Will I need a test to travel and return?
+Will I still need a test to travel?

-It will depend on the entry policy of the country you plan to visit, and the policy at home for returning travellers.
+It will depend on the entry policy of the country you plan to visit.
 For every major destination we've rounded up the current entry and return requirements at our testing page - pick the country you're planning to visit and we can tell you what test you need and even in most cases recommend a suitable provider.